Do You Have a Balanced Diet?

 The ‘rainbow’ ensures a holistic, balanced diet plan, but sometimes this becomes difficult to attain.
-Each of the colors comes with its unique and vital set of benefits.
+Each of the colors comes with a unique and vital set of benefits.
 But of this, how much is absolutely essential for you to lead a healthy lifestyle?

 By mixing up the color selection you take the “thinking” out of the equation.
 By simply eating a variety of veggies you are likely to get all of your vitamin requirements, by not neglecting any particular color and not favoring any color should not develop deficiencies in any one area.

-In a healthy individual this will help sustain a balanced diet.
+In a healthy individual, this will help sustain a balanced diet.